BioGeMT/varMT/docs/database_documentation.md

 A position can have multiple variants.
 This happens because at a single genomic position, there can be multiple possible alternate alleles.
 For instance, at position chr1:1000, the reference allele might be "A", but we could observe variants with "G", "T", or "C" alternate alleles.

 ### variants ↔ variants_frequencies (1:N)
 A variant can have frequency data in multiple collections.
-This relationship allows us to track how common a particular variant is across different populations or sample groups.
+This relationship allows us to track how common a particular variant is across different populations or sample groups (different collections may have different frequencies).

 ### collections ↔ variants_frequencies (1:N)
 A collection can contain frequency data for many variants.
-This relationship allows us to query all variants within a specific population or sample group.
+This relationship allows us to keep track of the different allele frequencies per variant and sample.

 ### genes ↔ gene_positions (1:N)
 A gene can span many positions in the genome.
-Genes can be quite large, covering thousands or even millions of base pairs.

 ### positions ↔ gene_positions (1:N)
 A position can be associated with multiple genes.
-This accounts for overlapping genes or cases where a single position might be relevant to multiple genes.
+This accounts for overlapping genes.

 ## Sample Queries